Bridging Wellness & Fandom

 Excitement, sign-ups, and calm

-Testing @ Anime NYC & WonderCon
+Testing at Anime NYC & WonderCon

 Anime For Humanity's booth at WonderConInfo sheet presented at WonderCon detailing Anime Self-Care appPrototype of Anime Self-Care on Anime For Humanity's booth